Managing Chronic Pain In The Summer

 You can also try a portable fan.
 One smart device I recently discovered is a micro USB fan that can plug into your smartphone!

-This is key to avoid flare-ups that could be caused by sunburn or heat exhaustion.
+This is key to avoid flare-ups that may be caused by sunburn or heat exhaustion.
 Try to stay out of direct sunlight, use sunscreen, wear a hat, etc.

 If you routinely use a heating pad for your pain, try replacing it with an ice pack, especially during a heat wave.